mlandis/phyddle/README.md

 Add text.

-## Thanks
+## About
 Thanks for your interest in phyddle.
+The phyddle project emerged from a phylogenetic deep learning study led by Ammon Thompson.
+The goal of phyddle is to provide its users with a generalizable pipeline workflow for phylogenetic modeling and deep learning.
+This hopefully will make it easier for phylogenetic model enthusiasts and developers to explore and apply models that do not have tractable likelihood functions.
+It's also intended for use by methods developers who want to characterize how deep learning methods perform under different conditions for standard phylogenetic estimation tasks.

-The project is developed by [Michael Landis](mailto:michael.landis@wustl.edu) and Ammon Thompson.
+phyddle is developed by [Michael Landis](mailto:michael.landis@wustl.edu) and Ammon Thompson.